frontstack/frontstack/README.md

 `processor architecture is not 64 bits` and you are sure your processor it is, you should try to enable the VT-x/AMD virtualization technology from your BIOS.

+## Software stack

+See the [stack repository](https://github.com/frontstack/stack) for more information about the software stack included

+## Issues

+FrontStack is in beta stage, some things maybe are broken.
+Please, feel free to report any issue you experiment.

 ## Author

 * [Tomas Aparicio](https://github.com/h2non)